 14 – Kite Hill Chive Cream Cheese

 This cream cheese is our all-time favorite bagel topping!
 It’s so rich and creamy and it has the perfect chive flavor.
 We love love love it!
+We also like the Kite Hill almond ricotta to make vegan Spanakopita!

 Try this –> Spread this cream cheese on the everything bagels (see bagels below, I get them from Whole Foods too!) and top with slices of avocado, pumpkin seeds, hemp seeds, and cayenne pepper!
 Holy YUM!